fedora-copr/copr/frontend/docs/api_2/source/index.rst

 Response structure
 ------------------

-The API operates two kinds of resources: collections and individuals.

-Each entity is enveloped into json dict and accompanied with set of HETEOAS references.
+Each entity is enveloped into a json dict and accompanied with set of HETEOAS references.
 GET requests would return the following structures:

 **Collection structure**:

+A collection provides information about several objects.

 .. code-block:: javascript